charlottelac/Music_project/README.md

 **Click "Add to Wishlist"** to save an instrument.
 **Click "Download Wishlist"** to export the selection as a CSV.

+PS:
+I used the function written by Prateek Vyas for picture downloading, see https://medium.com/technology-hits/automating-image-downloads-and-visualization-with-duckduckgo-search-and-python-in-kaggle-ddbdd95bce0d

 ## License
 This project is open-source and available under the **MIT License**.